JvanKatwijk/qt-dab/README.md

 although not in native format.

 Qt-DAB obviously supports:
- * reading (and writing) ".sdr" type files from the input, where ".sdr" type is a form of ".wav" file with IQ samples with fixed inputrate 2048000.
+ * reading (and writing) ".sdr" type files from the input, where ".sdr" type is a form of ".wav" file with IQ samples with fixed inputrate of 2048000 samples per secnd.
 Qt-DAB generates such files.
-As an extension to classical "riff" files that are limited to 4 Gb, Qt-DAB is able to handle (i.e. generate and read) ".wav" files with a size  **larger than 4 Gb**, their type is BW64.
+As an extension to classical **RIFF** files that are limited to 4 Gb, Qt-DAB is able to handle (i.e. generate and read)
+".wav" files with a size  **larger than 4 Gb**, their type is **BW64**.

 ![6.8](/res/read_me/riff-reader-large.png?raw=true)
 ![6.8](/res/read_me/riff-reader-small.png?raw=true)